Visnu-Pandian/QSKT-101-Intro-to-Quantum-Computing/README.md

 C:\foo@bar\QSKT-101-Intro-to-Quantum-Computing>python qc_challenge.py
 ```

 The goal of this challenge is to create a circuit that takes any single-qubit input and converts it into a |0> output.
-Alternatively, changing the TEST parameter to '1' changes the target output to |1>.
+To visualize entanglement, students who solve the first challenge can try to make a circuit which always outputs |1>.

+Further, there is also a two-qubit challenge which works on the same basis for students who are confident in their knowledge.

 ## Solutions